 STGA Guidelines for Safer Walking Tours

-5. Do not exchange or pass round objects e.g. paper tickets, clipboards and pens, maps, photographs, mobile phones
+- Avoid exchanging or passing round objects e.g. paper tickets, clipboards and pens, maps, photographs, mobile phones

-6. Where appropriate, use a wireless tour guide system (mobile-phone based or cleaned between tours)
+- If possible, use a wireless tour guide system (mobile-phones or cleaned between tours)

 - Plan routes to avoid crowded places, narrow streets and busy periods

 - Walk in single-file to allow others to pass safely

 - Stop only where it is possible for others to pass safely